nikthecrick/petze-beta/README.md

 Without protection, the AI will blindly follow the hacker's instructions, using its native terminal access to steal your API keys or delete your files.

-**Enter Petze.** Petze is an enterprise-grade, Zero-Trust firewall that sits seamlessly between your AI agents and your Mac's operating system.
+**Enter Petze.** Petze is an enterprise-grade, Zero-Trust firewall that sits seamlessly between your AI agents and your Mac/Linux operating system.
 It intercepts every single tool the AI tries to use, scans the payload, and asks a dedicated Cloud AI: *"Is this safe?"*

 ## ✨ Key Features